xelox/A_star/README.md

-# Deapth first search maze, A* path finding.
+# Depth first search maze, A* path finding.
 This project was made mainly for me to learn the A* path finding algorithm.

 # Building